AndrewMead10/rag/README.md

 uv run uvicorn app.main:app --reload --port 5656
 ```

-On startup the app seeds the canonical plans (Testing / Building / Enterprise) and ensures rate-limit buckets exist for each account.
+On startup the app seeds the canonical plans (Testing / Building / Scale) and ensures rate-limit buckets exist for each account.

 ### 3. Frontend